2013-01-05

 【Aiden in English】

 The wheels on the bus went round and round as the air filled with the sound of the sunny morning chirps of birds.
 Buenos Aires blew out "Good Airs" or "Fair Winds."
 They eclectically blended their contemporary vitality and old-world languor on the western bank of the Rio de la Plata estuary.
-It was already blisteringly hot when the bus stopped at the political and cultural heart—Plaza de Mayo (May Plaza).
+It was already blisteringly hot when the bus stopped at the city's political and cultural heart, Plaza de Mayo (May Plaza).
 I wondered how the paddles still hadn't dried up yet.
 Plaza de Mayo was meant to be one of Argentina's capital cities' most sought-after attractions.
-As a national symbol in 1810, it was where First Lady Eva Peron made her famous Renunciation speech, and "Don't Cry for Me Argentina" was filmed in the movie Evita.
+As a national symbol, it was where First Lady Eva Peron made her famous "Renunciation" speech, and "Don't Cry for Me Argentina" was filmed in the movie Evita.
 A crowd gathered here almost every Thursday to protest for a better life.
 Then, a shadow cast over me.
 I looked up and saw a rather exotic pink building.
-Before I could spit out my thoughts, my mother told me that Casa Rosada used to be the presidential mansion.
+Before I could articulate my thoughts, my mother told me that Casa Rosada used to be the presidential residence.
 I clamped my mouth shut to be polite.
 I cooled down as the heat broke to my sweltering level by entering the Metropolitan Cathedral.
 Torches were a little on the walls, throwing large shadows upon me.
 There in the middle sat an altar larger than the wall of my house!
 It had a light, red glow that illuminated the altar, showing the details carved into the stones.
-On the way to La Boca, we passed along Avenida 9 de Julio (July 9 Avenue), the broadest jacaranda-lined avenue in the world.
-Its name was honored after National Independence Day on July 9, 1816.
-The avenue ran approximately 0.62 miles/1 kilometer up to 7 lanes in each direction.
-Like Times Square in New York and Piccadilly Circus in London, the Obelisk of Buenos Aires in Plaza de la República (Independence Plaza) became a national historic monument across the avenue.
+On the way to La Boca, we passed along Avenida 9 de Julio (July 9 Avenue), the world's broadest and most famous jacaranda-lined avenue.
+Its name was honored on National Independence Day, July 9, 1816.
+The avenue ran approximately 0.62 miles/1 kilometer with 7 lanes in each direction.
+Like Times Square in New York and Piccadilly Circus in London, the Obelisk of Buenos Aires, situated in Plaza de la República (Independence Plaza), has become a national historic monument, located across the avenue.
 As one of the world's top 5 grandest opera houses, the Colon Theater puts an extraordinary spotlight on this area.
 Avenida Rivadavia (Rivadavia Avenue) extends roughly 22 miles/35 km from downtown to the suburbs and might win another title of the longest thoroughfare on earth.
-La Bombonera (the Chocolate Box) was a rowdy stadium of Argentina's best-known Boca Juniors football team, which the former superstar Diego Armando Maradona joined.
+La Bombonera (the Chocolate Box) was a rowdy stadium of Argentina's best-known football team, Boca Juniors, which Diego Armando Maradona, a former superstar, joined.
 As Mom said, Maradona grew up in such a barrio or neighborhood and is even well-known in China.
-La Bombonera held the South American Soccer Championship with 100,000 fans.
+La Bombonera hosted the South American Soccer Championship, drawing 100,000 fans.
 Since we had little time, we couldn't buy tickets at the stadium.
 Before I knew it, we were parked on a wide road to explore Buenos Aires' oldest barrios.
 Nothing was as fascinating as La Boca, where the tango was born.
 At La Boca, named for its position at "the mouth" of the Riachuelo River in Spanish, we disembarked for a stroll along its main street, Caminito, to soak up the flavor of the most authentic Argentina.
-Caminito had all kinds of colorful outdoor art galleries where artists hawked their work.
+Caminito had numerous colorful outdoor art galleries where artists displayed and sold their work.
 The street sign looked so unique that we learned its culture and history piece by piece right there.
 We marveled at the brightly painted wood-and-corrugated-steel "conventions" (shared homes) and took a peek inside the glamorous tango cafes.
-Born about 1880, the tango began life as the sultry dance and music of Argentine fringe classes.
-It combined elements from many Italian, Spanish, and French cultures to bring about New World music that swept across Argentina.
+Born around 1880, the tango originated as a sultry dance and music form in Argentina's working-class communities.
+It combined elements from various Italian, Spanish, and French cultures to create New World music that swept across Argentina.
 Eventually, the tango became one of the most popular dance forms on the international stage.
-Not until 2009 did the Argentine and Uruguayan tango share a declaration on UNESCO's Intangible Cultural Heritage List.
+It was not until 2009 that the Argentine and Uruguayan tango were jointly inscribed on UNESCO's Intangible Cultural Heritage List.
 La Boca has attracted millions of tourists from all over the world.
 Even though I still wanted to look around a little more, I couldn't help but feel relieved when cool air blew out of the bus, which instantly doused the small fire in my body.
 We ended up in Galeras Pacifico (Pacific Gallery) for a late lunch.
 This was a Beaux-Arts shopping center reminiscent of Le Bon Marché in Paris.
-The mall housed many high-end stores, such as Polo Ralph Lauren, Christian Lacroix, Christian Dior, Lacoste, Tommy Hilfiger, Hugo Boss, and La Martina, and Chinese food cooked by the local yippies in a food court.
+The mall housed many high-end stores, such as Polo Ralph Lauren, Christian Lacroix, Christian Dior, Lacoste, Tommy Hilfiger, Hugo Boss, and La Martina, as well as a food court serving Chinese cuisine.
 Ironically, we used to adapt ourselves to American Chinese food back home in Pennsylvania.
 However, we had never experienced our cuisine in Argentine flavor before.
-Every Chinese dish looked great and tasted delicious after three weeks away from home.
-I appreciated a warm embrace from strange holiday shoppers in front of a giant Christmas tree.
-Argentina kept a well-informed understanding of Eastern, Western, and Southern mores dynamically.
+Every Chinese dish looked great and tasted delicious after being away from home for three weeks.
+I appreciated a warm embrace from strangers in front of a giant Christmas tree.
+Argentina maintained a nuanced understanding of Eastern, Western, and Southern mores dynamically.
 When we were immersed in an ocean of splendid architecture and diversified cultures, as Mom thought, the illusion rotated into our eyes, and the expression transformed more than thousands of words that we could describe the spotlights.
-It was about beauty, and it was beyond the beauty which tranquilized humanity in life. 【红霞译】
+It was about beauty, and it was beyond the beauty which tranquilized humanity in life. 【紅霞譯】

 July 9th Ave (七月九日大道)